 Clearly, achieving physical and mental wellness is critical for veterans.

 Given the complexity of the problem, one good way to approach it is to look at what has already been proven as successful.

-For veterans, it is critically important to achieve emotional well-being because they are a high-risk group when it comes to depression and suicide.
+For veterans, it is critically important to achieving emotional well-being because they are a high-risk group when it comes to depression and suicide.
 What strategies can work to improve emotional well-being in this unique population?

 A group of researchers from the University of Michigan recently conducted a study that once again supported the truth that there is no medicine quite like being outdoors.
 According to the results, participation in outdoor recreation was directly linked with higher psychological well-being among veterans.

 Jason Duvall, one of the researchers involved in the study, said: “The findings suggest that extended group-based nature recreation can have significant positive impacts on veterans struggling with serious health problems.”